payara/Payara-Community-Documentation/general-info/contributing-to-payara.md

 We have a simple format when dealing with Github pull requests to help the community easily recognise what is being worked on, and what a pull request aims to add or fix.
 Two examples are shown below:

 ![](../images/githubtitleexample.PNG)
 Seen above are two exemplar issues from Github, demonstrating both preferred title formats for Github pull requests.
 Internally, the development team uses JIRA to log work to be done - issues published by the devs will be tagged with the appropriate (seperate) PAYARA-#### label. _This is not required for community input_.
 Community submissions merely need to be labelled with a descriptive title that concisely explains the purpose of the pull request along with a "fixes #<GithubNumber>" tag if it fixes a github issue.
+Each pull request should aim to address one issue, either a bug fix or a new feature.
+Large pull requests which contain numerous fixes are harder to test and fix and you may be asked to split them up.

 ### Internal JIRA Guidance